We always tell our clients that the hardest part of a rebrand is deciding you need a rebrand. Once you’ve committed, things get pretty fun.

 Now that everyone’s thinking about the brand like a person and imagining what that person might sound like or how they might act, pull out your stack of sticky notes and divide your whiteboard into four columns: YES, NO, MAYBE, or SOMEDAY.

-Pass the stack of sticky notes around the room and ask each person to pull off the top sticky and read the adjective out loud to the group.
+Pass the stack of notes around the room and ask each person to pull off the top sticky and read the adjective out loud.
 As a group, discuss whether this adjective describes the brand and invite the person who chose it to add it to a column on the whiteboard.
-Explain up front that it’s okay to disagree and it’s also okay to move the sticky notes around as the conversation progresses.
+Explain up front that it’s okay to disagree and it’s also acceptable to move the sticky notes around as the conversation progresses.

 If you have time, go back to those SOMEDAY adjectives and ask the group: what skills do they already have that could help them earn those descriptors?
 What markets could they tap into if they were to use those skills?